salesforcecli/github-workflows/README.md

 ## Opinionated publish process for npm

 > github is the source of truth for code AND releases.
-Get the version/tag/release right on github, then publish based on that.
+Get the version/tag/release right on github, then publish to npm based on that.

 1. work on a feature branch, commiting with conventional-commits
 2. merge to main